meghapsimatrix/wildmeta/README.md

 Tipton (2015) and Tipton & Pustejovsky (2015) examined several small sample correction methods.
-Tipton (2015) recommended CR2 type correction for RVE as well as the use of Satterthwaite degrees of freedom for single coefficient tests.Tipton & Pustejovsky (2015) examined corrections for [multiple-contrast hypothesis tests](https://cran.r-project.org/web/packages/clubSandwich/vignettes/Wald-tests-in-clubSandwich.html).
+Tipton (2015) recommended CR2 type correction for RVE as well as the use of Satterthwaite degrees of freedom for single coefficient tests.
+Tipton & Pustejovsky (2015) examined corrections for [multiple-contrast hypothesis tests](https://cran.r-project.org/web/packages/clubSandwich/vignettes/Wald-tests-in-clubSandwich.html).
-Tipton & Pustejovsky (2015) found that the HTZ test, which is an extension of the CR2 correction method with the Satterthwaite degrees of freedom, controlled Type 1 error rate adequately even when the number of studies was small.
+The authors found that the HTZ test, which is an extension of the CR2 correction method with the Satterthwaite degrees of freedom, controlled Type 1 error rate adequately even when the number of studies was small.
 However, Joshi, Pustejovsky & Beretvas (2021) showed, through simulations, that the HTZ test can be conservative.
 We examined another method, cluster wild bootstrapping (CWB), that has been studied in the econometrics literature but not in the meta-analytic context.
 The results of the simulations from Joshi, Pustejovsky & Beretvas (2021) showed that CWB adequately controlled for Type 1 error rate and had more power than the HTZ test especially for multiple-contrast hypothesis